Welcome to today's edition of the Rush 24-7 podcast.

 This is before he ran for governor.

-This is a guy I've I told you ever since that we've been talking about Bush during his candidacy in 2000.
+This is a guy I've told you ever since that we've been talking about Bush during his candidacy in 2000.

-This is a this is a guy that I know.
+This is a guy that I know.

 Media has been trying to shake Bush up.

-They've been trying to they've been trying to rattle it.
+They've been trying to rattle him.

 They've been trying to convince him it's a lost cause.

-He ought to pull out of there, he ought to admit mistakes.
+He ought to pull out of there.

-Uh very committed to what I'm doing.
+Very committed to what I'm doing.

 I also want you to hear this.